netzzwergeGithub/bootcontrol/README.md

 ## Possible commands
 Some commands have a optional time-parameter.
-If you add no time-paramter the command is excuted immediately.
+If you add no time-parameter the command is executed immediately.

 ```
    reboot [time to reboot]
-       Shedule a a reboot of the system.
+       Schedule a a reboot of the system.
 Optionally you can add a time value like 'in five minutes' or 'tommorow at noon'.
        Examples:
        reboot
        reboot in ten minutes